ieranik/ieranik.github.io/_pages/projects.md

 		<td style="border: none;" align="left">
 			<span style="color:black; font-size:16px">
 			<b>Heterogeneous Coordination using Particle Filters and Reinforcement Learning</b><br>
 			We investigate the performance of a heterogeneous multi-robot team consisting of one UAV and multiple UGVs in the context of the persistent monitoring task.
-More specifically, we focus on determining how the knowledge of the positions of other UGVs impacts the performance of the UGV team, and if the introduction of a UAV can reduce the positional uncertainty and thus improve task performance. [<a href="https://ieranik.github.io/projects/hcrl/">Project Page</a>]
+We develop a particle filter based algorithm for UGV path planning and an actor-critic reinforcement learning architecture for UAV path planning resulting in reduced positional uncertainty and improved task performance. [<a href="https://ieranik.github.io/projects/hcrl/">Project Page</a>]
 			</span>
 		</td>
 	</tr>